bmazin/ARCONS-pipeline/README.md

 /beammap contains tools for creating, viewing, and modifying beam maps

 Each directory contains a /test subdirectory, where code to test the module will be stored.

+***

+This document uses the markdown syntax, see http://daringfireball.net/projects/markdown/